bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

     mke2fs 1.46.5 (30-Dec-2021)
     Using EXT2FS Library version 1.46.5

+#### squashfs tools (unsquashfs)
-Finally, ensure that "unzip" and "unsquashfs" (part of the "squashfs" / "squashfs-tools" packages) are installed in order to read the Seagate Central firmware image.
-No particular version of these tools is necessary.
+Ensure that the "unsquashfs" program (part of the "squashfs" / "squashfs-tools" package) is installed in order to read the Seagate Central firmware image.

+    # unsquashfs -v
+    unsquashfs version 4.5.1 (2022/03/17)
+    copyright (C) 2022 Phillip Lougher <phillip@squashfs.org.uk>
+    . . .

+#### unzip
+Most systems will come with the "unzip" tool included but some may require it to be manually installed.

     # unzip -v
     UnZip 6.00 of 20 April 2009, by Info-ZIP.
 Maintained by C. Spieler.
 Send bug reports using http://www.info-zip.org/zip-bug.html; see README for details.
     . . .

-    # unsquashfs -v
-    unsquashfs version 4.5.1 (2022/03/17)
-    copyright (C) 2022 Phillip Lougher <phillip@squashfs.org.uk>
+#### Examples of how to install new packages

-You may need to manually install "unsquashfs" and "lvm2" as these are not always included in most Linux systems.
+You may need to manually install "unzip", "unsquashfs" and "lvm2" as these are not always included in many Linux systems.

 For OpenSUSE

-    # zypper add squashfs lvm2
+    # zypper add unzip squashfs lvm2

-For Debian
+For Debian / Ubuntu

-    # apt-get install squashfs-tools lvm2
+    # apt-get install unzip squashfs-tools lvm2

 ## Procedure
-### Open the Seagate Central and take out the source Hard Drive
+### Open the Seagate Central and take out the original Hard Drive
 As per the pre-requisites section, search for a video detailing instructions on opening the Seagate Central and how to pull out the hard drive.
 There are dozens of videos on the topic.
 One example is